Saving Ourselves Foundation

 Our Mission

-Saving Ourselves Foundation, Inc. exists to build a future where women and children live free from violence and fear.
-We mobilize communities, elevate survivor voices, and advance education, advocacy, and bold policy reform to end abuse and exploitation, hold systems accountable, and transform harmful structures—while advancing restorative justice that fosters healing, dignity, and lasting pathways to safety, justice, and empowerment.
+Saving Ourselves Foundation, Inc. is dedicated to creating a future where women and children can live free from violence and fear.
+Through community-led initiatives and robust community outreach, we mobilize communities, elevate survivor voices, and promote education, advocacy, and bold policy reform.
+Our mission is to end abuse and exploitation, hold systems accountable, and transform harmful structures.
+We also emphasize the importance of ai ethics and digital safety while advancing restorative justice that fosters healing, dignity, and lasting pathways to safety, justice, and survivor support.

 Learn More